get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 ## Using this example

+1. Create a `.env` file using the `.example.env` as a template and fill out your Convex, Clerk, and OpenAI environment variables.

-Run the following commands to install dependencies and run both the web and mobile apps:
+2. Run the following commands to install dependencies and run both the web and mobile apps:

 ```sh
 yarn